 Medal of Honor Recipients

 The first interment at Wood National Cemetery is John Afton, Private in Co.
-G, 1st Michigan Infantry who died May 22, 1871 (Section 5-II, Grave 163B).
+G, 1st Michigan Infantry who died May 22, 1871 (Section 5-II, Site 163B).

 There are unknown soldiers interred in Section 4.

 The first Vietnam War Casualty buried in the cemetery is Private Duncan F. Krueger, Company D, 2nd Battalion, 7th Cavalry.
 Killed in action on Nov.
-17, 1965 (Section 37A, Row 22, Grave 1).
+17, 1965 (Section 37A, Row 22, Site 1).